JackTheHack/OlenaSite/content/about/_index.md

 ---
-title: ABOUT ME
+title: ABOUT
 description: Hello... and welcome!
 author_image: /images/1615329388456-2.jpg
 author_signature: /images/my-signatura.png
 draft: false
 ---
+Hello... and welcome!
 I am a creative based in Tauranga and work with clients both local and worldwide to design beautiful and functional experience.

 As a graphic designer with a Diploma in Applied Computing and a Master's degree in social science, my main focus is designing for web and apps applying UX principles.
 However, I am still able to assist you with your marketing and branding needs like logos, flyers, posters, brochures etc.